How to Use this Guide

 We’re huge fans of Corporate Kits which include gorgeous records books/binders you can brand for as little as $99.

 Appoint a minimum of 3 directors who among other things will oversee the corporation in California until the first shareholder meeting where new directors will be voted in.
+California allows one person corporations so you can be every position in the corporation.
 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
+Even one person corporations should do this formality.
 Once elected, an initial meeting will:

 The second has to do with making your finances easier by syncing the single account with your accounting software, and adding a huge layer of protection by being separated from any other business/personal accounts.